hiero-ledger/hiero-improvement-proposals/HIP/hip-1.md

 When the HIP author believes the proposal is complete, they may request content review from the core developers and editors.
 A HIP must be clear and complete, presenting a net positive improvement.

-A HIP may be marked **Last Call** to gather final user feedback before acceptance.
-At the end of the Last Call period, if no substantive changes are needed, editors mark the HIP as **Accepted** (or the Committee might ultimately mark it as **Rejected**).
+A HIP may be marked **Last Call** to gather final user feedback.

-- **Accepted** means the Committee believes it is ready to proceed.
+Following a successful Last Call period (or if Last Call is deemed unnecessary for minor changes):
+- For HIPs requiring Hiero's technical endorsement (most Standards Track and Process HIPs, where `needs-hiero-approval: Yes`), the Hiero TSC will review the HIP.
+If they agree, the HIP status changes to **Approved**.
+- For HIPs that also require Hedera's adoption (e.g., changes to be implemented on the Hedera mainnet, typically Standards Track HIPs of type Core, Service, Mirror Node, where `needs-hedera-review: Yes`), Hedera will conduct a review.
+If Hedera agrees to adopt and implement the HIP, its status changes to **Accepted**.

+A HIP can only reach **Accepted** status after it has been **Approved** (if Hiero approval is required).

-- **Final** means the reference implementation has been completed and merged, and the proposal is fully realized in code.
+- **Final** means the reference implementation has been completed, merged, and the proposal is fully realized in code (e.g., deployed on the Hedera mainnet or integrated into the relevant Hiero open-source project).

 Alternatively, a HIP can be:
 - **Deferred** (no progress),